T-Node FR Temperature Sensor

 Lake Erie’s western basin has received a lot of attention in recent years, as it has hosted large and toxic algal blooms that seem to come every summer.
 But there are still plenty of valuable environmental data to be gleaned from studying in the lake’s deeper and less algae-prone eastern basin.
 Researchers at Buffalo State University know the value of monitoring in this basin firsthand, as they have maintained a […]Read More →

 Jordan Pond is one of the most transparent lakes in Maine, but the water body has seen cloudier waters in recent years.
-Clarity declines began back in the 1990s and the drops appeared to accelerate, with monitoring by the National Park Service charting a 2-meter drop in Secchi disk readings there from 1999 to 2014.
-Several hypotheses were put forth for the lake’s clarity loss.
-And scientists suspected that decreases […]Read More →
+Declines in clarity began back in the 1990s and the drops appeared to accelerate, with monitoring by the National Park Service charting a 2-meter drop in Secchi disk readings there from 1999 to 2014.
+Several hypotheses were put forth for the lake’s loss in clarity.
+Scientists suspected that […]Read More →